Graph Persistence goes Spectral: Broader Impact

+While we do not anticipate immediate negative societal impacts from our work, we believe it can serve as a catalyst for the development of principled learning methods that effectively integrate topological information into graph representation learning.
+By enhancing the expressivity of graph-based models, such approaches hold promise for advancing a wide range of applications --- including molecular modeling, drug discovery, social network analysis, recommender systems, and material design --- where capturing multiscale structural and topological dependencies is essential.

-This research was conducted while the first author was participating during the 2024 Aalto Science Institute international summer research programme at Aalto University.
+\begin{ack} This research was conducted while the first author was participating during the 2024 Aalto Science Institute international summer research programme at Aalto University.
+We are grateful to the anonymous program chair, area chair and the reviewers for their constructive feedback and service.
 VG acknowledges Saab-WASP (grant 411025), Academy of Finland (grant 342077), and the Jane and Aatos Erkko Foundation (grant 7001703) for their support.
+AS acknowledges the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) (312068/2025-5).
+AS would also like to thank Jorge Franco for his assistance with C++ routines.
+We also acknowledge the computational resources provided under the Aalto Science-IT Project by Computer Science IT.
 MJ would like to thank \text{Sab\'ina Gul\v{c}\'{i}kov\'{a}} for her amazing help at Finland in Summer 2024.
-MJ would also like to thank Yifan Guo, Aidan Hennessey, Yaojie Hu, Yongxi Lin, Yuhan Liu, Semir Mujevic, Jiayuan Sheng, Chenglu Wang, Jinghui Yang, Jingxin Zhang, an anonymous friend, and more for their incredible support in the second half of 2024.
+MJ would also like to thank Cheng Chen, Yifan Guo, Aidan Hennessey, Yaojie Hu, Yongxi Lin, Yuhan Liu, Semir Mujevic, Jiayuan Sheng, Chenglu Wang, Anna Wei, Jinghui Yang, Jingxin Zhang, an anonymous friend, and more for their incredible support in the second half of 2024. \end{ack}